This post contains affiliate links. Please see our disclosure policy.

 • Frozen Fruit – You can use frozen fruit, just do not thaw it first or it there will be too much liquid.

-How to Make this Recipe Step-by-Step:
+How to Make this Blueberry Peach Cobbler Recipe Step-by-Step:

 Two photos - a mixing bowl with dry ingredients and cubes of butter, and the same bowl with the butter cut into the flour.

-Step 2: Stir in the buttermilk!
+Step 2: Add the Milk.
+Stir in the buttermilk!
 The dough may be a bit dry and crumbly at first, so add an extra teaspoon of milk at a time until the dough holds together, as pictured below.
-The photo below left is the dough while it’s still a bit too dry, and on the right is the dough once I added a few extra teaspoons of milk.

 Two photos - a bowl of the biscuit dough while it's still a bit dry and shaggy, and a photo of the dough with a smidgen more milk added, so it comes together a little more smoothly (but still has some cracks).

-Step 3: Next, flour your counter and gently flatten the dough ball with your hands until it’s about 1/2″ to 3/4″ thick.
-Use a biscuit cutter or anything that’s about 3 inches across to cut out your biscuits.
 Don’t twist the cutter, as this can seal off the edges and prevent them from rising as well.
-Place the biscuits on a cookie sheet and cover with a kitchen towel or plastic wrap to chill in the fridge while you mix up the filling.
+Place the biscuits on a cookie sheet and cover with a kitchen towel or plastic wrap to chill.

 Blueberries and peach slices in a cast iron skillet on a wooden surface.

-Step 5: Place the cold biscuits over the fruit filling, leaving a bit of space between each as they will expand in the oven.
+Step 5: Bake.
+Place the cold biscuits over the fruit filling, leaving a bit of space between each as they will expand in the oven.
 Brush the top of the cobbler with cold heavy cream, and bake as directed in the recipe card below.

 A cast iron skillet with blueberries and peach slices, topped with the unbaked biscuits.